BluestoneInstitute/training_R_programming/README.md

 write.xlsx(dataset_names, file = 'output.xlsx', asTable = TRUE)
 ```
 > **BEST PRACTICE NOTE:**
-> It is best to ignore people who claim "you should never use" another tool like Excel.
+> It is best to ignore people who claim "you should _never_ use" another tool like Excel.
 These people often prefer a single tool (e.g., R, Python, etc.) to do all jobs and don't often work on teams with a diverse skillset.
 As the saying goes, "When all you have is a hammer...."
 That said, when moving across tools you do break the chain between raw data and final tables.
 Be very cautious about that as it could lead to a replicatability problem.
 >
-> Use the right tool for the right job but be mindful of the costs and benefits to time, replicatability, checking efficiency, risk of data corruption, learning new skills, etc.
+> Use the right tool for the right job and be mindful of the costs and benefits to time, replicatability, programming efficiency, checking efficiency, risk of data corruption, learning new skills, etc.

 ## Important Functions (Optional)
 * head() - Returns the first or last parts of a vector, matrix, table, data frame or function.
 The opposite of tail().